 Outputs will be in the form of:

-A white paper to be released September 2021, presenting nine “lighthouse examples” illustrating three areas in which business is partnering with communities and civil society to accelerate action on equity and social justice:
+An insight report to be released September 2021, presenting nine “lighthouse examples” illustrating three areas in which business is partnering with communities and civil society to accelerate action on equity and social justice:

 – In making new, bold investments targeting impacted communities in value chains and ecosystems